koraytugay/koraytugay.github.io/content/various/maven.md

 Another super helpful plugin is the [Apache Maven Help Plugin](https://maven.apache.org/plugins/maven-help-plugin/), check it out!

-__Heads Up!__ You do not actually need to include `exec-maven-plugin` in the pom.
+__Heads Up!__ You do not actually need to include `exec-maven-plugin` in the POM.
 The following works in that case:

 ```bash
 mvn -q exec:java -Dexec.mainClass=biz.tugay.App